 First, remember homemade dressings only last one week refrigerated.
 Unlike processed foods, you are not using preservatives.
 So, make sure the amount you make will be used in a 7-day span.

-Then, consider all the recipes you can use your vegan cashew mayo for such as Chickpea Tuna Salad, Skinny Cobb “Eggless” Tofu Salad, a dip for grilled artichokes (above), or Not So Crabby Tofu Patties with Lemon Caper Sauce.
+Then, consider all the recipes you can use your vegan cashew mayo for such as Chickpea Tuna Salad, Cobb “Eggless” Tofu Salad, a dip for grilled artichokes (above), or Not So Crabby Tofu Patties with Lemon Caper Sauce.

 VARIETY IS THE SPICE OF LIFE